jklust/EuroCC-knowledgepool/README.md

 ```

 once run you must crtl-click on the http link, or copy it into your browser.

+Note that the DeiC pages [Basics of HPC](https://www.deic.dk/da/Supercomputere/Vejledninger-og-guides/Basics-of-HPC), [Best practices of HPC](https://www.deic.dk/da/Supercomputere/Vejledninger-og-guides/Best-practices-for-HPC), and [HPC programming](https://www.deic.dk/da/Supercomputere/Vejledninger-og-guides/HPC-Programming) are all copied from the git as well.
+Therefore one should take care that these are parsed correctly when updating the knowledge pool (note that there is a 24 hour lag before the DeiC page is updated).
+However, there should be no problems as long as simple markdown are used.

 ## Installation of MkDocs
 MkDocs can be installed via pip